 Windows 10’s support of HDR has been lackluster in the past, but its approach has grown better recently, with more options for control and better image improvement.
 Still, it’s always smart to experiment with disabling and enabling HDR features for your favorite activities so you can see the difference firsthand and make your decision.

 Whether you need HDR depends on what you plan to do with your monitor.
 For working, managing spreadsheets, writing emails, or taking conference calls, it’s probably not worth upgrading.
 After all, paying more for an invisible difference in quality isn’t ideal.
-But if you like to watch a lot of movies and TV on your display, HRD could be a worthwhile investment.
+But if you like to watch a lot of movies and TV on your display, HDR could be a worthwhile investment.
 And if you’re a gamer, the technology holds much more promise.

-There are other features worth considering, like higher resolutions and high refresh-rates.
+There are other features worth considering, like higher resolutions and high refresh rates.
 If you play games with HDR support or access HDR movies through streaming services or UHD HDR Blu-ray discs, HDR is arguably one of the most critical factors for any new screen upgrade.

 Brightness levels and HDR work hand in hand to deliver the best image results, which means more brightness is better — although that can also raise the cost of your monitor.
-At the lowest end, at least 300 nits is recommended for proper HDR performance (which is also what Windows 10 currently recommends for base specifications).
+At the lowest end, at least 300 nits is recommended for proper HDR performance (which also is what Windows 10 currently recommends for base specifications).

 However, you are likely to see better results with monitors that can provide 600 nits of brightness or higher.
 At these levels, the HDR really has room to shine and will be much more noticeable.